Table of Contents

 Delivery or performance schedule

-If the contract is for goods, it should specify the delivery date for those goods.
-If the contract is for certain services, the agreement should outline when those services should start, continue to occur, and any relevant end dates.
+If your contract is for goods, it should specify the delivery date.
+If it’s for services, the agreement should outline when those services should start, continue, and end.

 Place of delivery or performance

-The contract should state where the services should be performed or the goods delivered.
+Your contract should state where the services will be performed or the goods delivered.

 Method of payment and price

-The price of goods or services should be clearly outlined in the agreement.
-It should also contain information on how the client can pay for these goods or services.
+The price of goods or services should be clearly outlined in your agreement.
+It should also contain information on how you can pay for these goods or services.

 Minimum and maximum quantities

 A critical component of any indefinite-delivery contract is the minimum and maximum requirements for each party.
-For example, if the contracts for the delivery of toiletries for a government agency, the contract will specify the minimum amount that will be purchased during the contract period and the maximum the business will be required to provide if asked.
+For example, if the contract is for the delivery of toiletries for a government agency, it will specify the minimum amount that will be purchased during the contract period and the maximum the supplier will be required to provide if asked.

 Breach of contract provisions

-Several different provisions are needed to address what happens if either party breaches the contract.
+Your contract needs provisions to address what happens if either party breaches the contract.
 This may include provisions concerning:

 - Arbitration or mediation